AhmedMohsen600/youtube-clone/README.md

 # 📖 Youtube-clone <a name="about-project"></a>

 > In this project, youtube clone is being build.
-The Rapied API used for videos, channels, channel details, video details, and search Meals and its details is [MealsDB API](https://www.themealdb.com/api.php).
+The Rapied API used for videos, channels, channel details, video details, Recommended videos , and search video and its details is [Rapid API](https://rapidapi.com/hub).
 The webapp have 3 user interfaces(Feed page, channel details, video details)

 - A feed page showing a list of videos that you can discover."
 - A channel details showing a list of videos belonging to a specific channel.